Revised November 11, 2014

 Section 6.
 Members may be punished up to and including termination of membership, for cause, which shall include violation(s) of these Bylaws or the standing rules.

 a.
-Charges shall be presented in writing and sent to the President and Secretary (electronic submission acceptable).
+Changes shall be presented in writing and sent to the President and Secretary (electronic submission acceptable).

 b.
 No more than ten days after receipt of charges, the President or Secretary shall send to the Board of Directors a call for a special meeting of the Board to consider the charges.
 No other business shall be considered at such a special meeting of the Board.

 c.
 At the Board of Directors meeting called for the purpose of hearing the charges, the accused member and the Board shall each have the right to be represented by counsel.

 d.
 A 2/3 vote of the Board shall be required for punishment.
 While financial penalties may not be assessed, a member punished by the Board may be required to reimburse the Association for expenses incurred in the investigation and processing of the complaint.
 Further, if the charges against the member are found to be frivolous or punitive in nature, the Board, at its sole discretion, may require the complaining member to reimburse the Board for expenses incurred in the investigation and processing of the complaint.